SierraSystems/secure-file-storage/src/auth-service/README.md

-# jag-bcsc-auth-service
+# auth-service

-BCSC Auth service (eCRC microservice) by Ministry of Justice
+BCSC Auth service by Ministry of Justice